Humans are curious by nature. Yet there’s much we fail to know about even the most common things in our lives that could really help us.

-Advance Capital Management’s president and chief investment officer, Christopher Kostiz, provides his key economic and market insights from the most recent quarter and for the new year.
+Advance Capital Management’s president and chief investment officer, Christopher Kostiz, provides his key economic and market insights from the most recent quarter.

 A steak dinner and guaranteed money for life.
 Who could say no?
 As AT&T employees near retirement age, they are often invited to seminars – dinner included! – to learn about something that can supposedly allay all their retirement fears.
 That something is annuities.